IHE/ITI.Finance/input/pagecontent/volume-1.md

 Pre-determination: A PoS system (e.g. Hospital) requests an estimation of the expected reimbursement for a beneficiary’s specific treatment from the FIS (e.g Insurance).

+1. A patient needs to be treated with chemo-therapy in their local hospital.
+1. The hospital wants to inquire whether the expected reimbursement will cover the expected costs.
+1. optionally: the hospital admin queries the planned procedures and medical items from a product catalogue in the Hospital Information System (POS)
+1. optionally: the hospital information system verifies the product codifications from the FIS.
+1. the hospital admin builds a pre-determination with the planned procedures and items in the POS which sends it to the FIS
+1. In a manual or automatic process, the pre-determination is adjudicated in the FIS.
+1. A pre-determination result is sent from the FIS to the POS.

 ##### XX.4.2.5.2 Pre Determination Process Flow

 * PoS - The point of service system is a Claims Requestor that captures a patient clinical encounter and sends the formatted claim to the HIE.